stefwalter/blog/content/technical/open-source-services.md

 Title: Your Service is not Open Source
 Date: 2020-02-07 18:35
 Tags: open source, technical
-Slug: open-source-as-a-service
+Slug: open-source-services
 Category: Technical
-Summary: Sharing the source code to your SaaS is insufficient.
-We effectively enable users to contribute to the a running service for it to be Open Source.
+Summary: Open sourcing the code to your SaaS is insufficient.
+For a service to be truly Open Source, we need to effectively enable users to contribute to the SaaS itself.

-Sharing the source code to your SaaS is insufficient to make it actually be Open Source.
+Open Sourcing the code to your SaaS is insufficient to make it actually be Open Source.
 Sounds self-contradictory?

 Most services that espouse "Open Source", do so by simply